jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Recording-SMS-verification-instructions.md

 # Checking Specifications of Filing SMS

 According to Inform of Start of Internet Basic Management Program by MIIT MIIT publication[2016]485.
 MIIT will check the SMS number of responsible person of the subject and responsible person of the website who submit the filing application through **ICP/IP address/domain name ICP Filing Management system**.
-Namely: After passing the check, JD Cloud will submit the filing information to Ofcom, and responsible person of the subject and responsible person of the website will receive the verification code sending by MIIT.
-Filing application can access the checking process of Province Ofcom only when verify completed in 48 hours.
+Namely: After passing the check, JD Cloud will submit the filing information to the Communication Administration, and responsible person of the subject and responsible person of the website will receive the verification code sending by MIIT.
+Filing application can access the checking process of Communication Administration only when verify completed in 48 hours.
 Now, ** Gansu, Tibet, Ningxia, Hainan, Xinjiang, Qinghai**, **Tianjin** are pilot provinces.
-Since 2017/12/18 9:00, users submitting filing application to the above province Ofcom should complete mobile checking first before access the checking process of province Ofcom.
-Please enter the verification code into province Ofcom website and complete the verification in time when verification code is received.
+Since 2017/12/18 9:00, users submitting filing application to the above Communication Administration should complete mobile checking first before access the checking process of Communication Administration.
+Please enter the verification code into Communication Administration website and complete the verification in time when verification code is received.
 Filing messages will be returned without verification in 48 hours.

 **Currently Applicable Provinces**